aalsmile/yi-lite-firmware-kitchen/README.md

-# YI Lite Action Camera Firmware Extractor
+# YI Lite Action Camera Firmware Kitchen

 This is pre-alpha kitchen for extract Yi lite firmware.
 Tested on v1.8.26 and lower.